2/20/2025

 Conference Call Operator

 We will now begin the question and answer session.
 To join the question queue, you may press star then one on your telephone keypad.
 You will hear a tone acknowledging your request.
-If you are using a speakerphone, please pick up your handset before pressing any keys.
+If you are using a speakerphone, Please pick up your handset before pressing any keys.
 To withdraw your question, please press star then two.
 We will pause for a moment as callers join the queue.
-The first question comes from Max Ingram with Kanakor Genuity.
+The first question comes from Max Ingram with Canaccord Genuity.
 Please go ahead.

 speaker